sheetalbargali/Tajawal_Project/README.md

 2. To execute the tests,
 	From IDE, right click on any test and click on run button.
-	From consloe, just browse to the path where the basic-selenium-project is located in your terminal and type mvn clean verify -Pbrowser-chrome.
+	From consloe, just browse to the path where the basic-selenium-project is located in your terminal and type mvn clean verify -		Pbrowser-chrome.

 3. All required project dependencies exists in the pom.xml.

 4. This project contains 2 classes,
-testCases - It contains testcases. activator - It contains all the resusables methods.
+	testCases - It contains testcases.
+	activator - It contains all the resusables methods.